 - Respond clearly and honestly to the Consular Officer during your visa interview.

-- Pay the Visa Reciprocity Fee of 120,000cfa for a 12 month visa when the visa is issued.
+- Pay the Visa Reciprocity Fee of $240 (or CFA equivalent) for a one year multiple entry visa when the visa is issued

 - Pick up your visa in a few days.